Deathpoolxrs/Universal-Match-Replacer/README.md

 # Universal-Match-Replacer
 The Universal Match Replacer is a Burp Suite extension designed to facilitate the dynamic replacement of regex patterns in HTTP requests, specifically for automated Burp scanners.
+This tool enables you to replace any value within the request header and body during Burp automated scanners.

 # Usage
 ## Add the extension to Burp Suite's session handler to invoke the extension: